mvakde/mvakde.github.io/blog/44-on-arc-1.md

 ## Why work on this?
 I think sample efficiency is the most important problem in AI today and I want to solve it.

-The intention behind this work is to (1) find the limits of sample efficiency when restricted to transformers and today's deep learning methods and (2) reduce costs so iteration is much faster and cheaper.
+The intention behind this work is to (1) find the limits of sample efficiency when restricted to transformers / today's deep learning methods and (2) reduce costs so iteration is much faster and cheaper.

 ARC is a great benchmark to test this:
 - Very few samples (only a 1000 puzzles) in a high dimensional space